 So I just wanted to show my setup and how I’ve been running things lately.
 This works really well for course production, because I can RDP in, full screen it on one window and record it as I go through the steps.
 I can also develop stuff and run/test it out.
 I’ve put in a replica of this website in, with the identical configuration for testing/development.

 It works great.
-I’ll probably find a better way to do it, or you may know a better way, feel free to leave it in the comments.
+I’ll probably find a better way to do it, or you may know a better way, feel free to leave it in the comments or yell at me on Twitter.
 If you have any questions, feel free to contact me about it.